Dutch Airline Pilots Association

 (Vereniging Nederlandse Verkeersvliegers - VNV)

 The terms of employment and the working conditions for airline pilots that meanwhile seem to be taken for granted did not come about as a matter of course.
-In the 90 years of its existence, the VNV has played a major role in promoting the interests of this occupational group and its professionalisation.
+In the more than 90 years of its existence, the VNV has played a major role in promoting the interests of this occupational group and its professionalisation.
 And it still stands, without abatement, for fixingattention on air safety, terms of employment and working conditions on behalf of the professionals that it represents.
 Members contribute valuable knowledge and experience from their daily practice to the union and professional association that the VNV is.
 And so the VNV has always had the necessary influence.
 And it should stay that way.
 Especially in your interest.

 The ‘spirit’ of the past is still alive and kicking